What is a sole proprietorship?

 - Expenses is where you include all of your practice expenses for the year.
 This can be found on your financial statements.

-- Information on your Vehicle is for sole proprietors who want to account for the Business Use of Vehicle deduction.
+- Information on your vehicle is for sole proprietors who want to account for the Business Use of Vehicle deduction.

 - Other expenses are for any other expenses that you would like to report that you couldn’t find a location for in the above sections, namely the expenses section.